deadlydog/deadlydog.github.io/_drafts/2026-02-24-Easily-get-output-and-logs-from-users-you-help-remotely.md

-Start with a brief description of the post to entice readers to continue.

-Use headers to organize your post, if it's long enough.
-Include a TL;DR if appropriate.

-End with a brief conclusion.

-Prefer small paragraphs over long ones for readability.
-It's much easier to read and to find your place if the reader gets distracted.
-4 or 5 sentences max.

-Your regular markdown goes here.
-It also supports HTML :)

 Try to include at least one image, as it makes preview links more appealing since the first image often gets used as the preview image:

 ![Example image](/assets/Posts/2026-02-24-Easily-get-output-and-logs-from-users-you-help-remotely/image-name.png)

-Posts in this _drafts directory will not show up on the website unless you build using `--draft` when compiling:

-> bundle exec jekyll serve --incremental --draft